 Lynne graduated from the University of Glasgow with an Upper Second class degree in Economic History in 1985.
 Following a period of post-graduation research at the National Archive in Kew, Lynne moved to Wales to join the then Welsh Office.
 She has over 30 years public service experience in a career spanning research; strategy and policy development and implementation; change management; system improvement; and strategic and operational financial leadership and governance.

-Lynne is currently Executive Director of Finance at Swansea Bay University Health Board, prior to which she was Executive Director of Finance, Governance and Performance at Her Majesty’s Courts and Tribunals Service, an executive agency of the Ministry of Justice.
+Lynne was, until March 2020, Executive Director of Finance at Swansea Bay University Health Board, prior to which she was Executive Director of Finance, Governance and Performance at Her Majesty’s Courts and Tribunals Service, an executive agency of the Ministry of Justice.

 Lynne is passionate about organisational and personal development, and believes that great people make great organisations.
 She also maintains many coaching and mentoring relationships, including on the Chwarae Teg Agile Nation Programme.